mitchellfyi/seedforge/docs/GAMIFICATION.md

 - A full project step completion restores +25
 - Vitality is NEVER permanently lost — there is no "death" mechanic

-**Design note:** Unlike Habitica's HP loss which can result in character death and gold/XP loss, Seedwork's Vitality is purely visual and emotional.
+**Design note:** Unlike Habitica's HP loss which can result in character death and gold/XP loss, Seedforge's Vitality is purely visual and emotional.
 You never lose progress.
 The wilting garden is a gentle guilt nudge, not a punishment.
 The moment you come back, recovery begins.

 ---